-- Floss correctly: When flossing, don’t jam the floss deep into the gum tissue.
+- Floss correctly: When flossing, don’t force the floss deep into the gum tissue.
 Floss gently, using a C-motion to pull particles up and out of the pockets.

-- Visit the dentist regularly for hygiene cleanings: Each time you visit the dentist, the goal is to clear your smile of plaque and tartar buildup that you may have missed.
+- Visit the dentist regularly for hygiene cleanings: Each time you visit Dr. Sherman, the goal is to clear your smile of plaque and tartar buildup that you may have missed.
 It takes specialized tools to clear it all away.
 But for patients who refuse to go to the dentist, the plaque can quickly worsen.

 Pregnancy gingivitis is a common occurrence, due to the hormonal changes in a woman’s body.
 Pregnant women may find their gums feeling more tender and appearing redder.
 This condition can be prevented from escalating through good oral care, but pregnant women should give their dentist a call if they’re feeling toothaches, bleeding or pain in their mouth.
 Studies have also shown that the bacteria behind gingivitis can potentially cause premature births.